 The Company follows ASC 810-10-15 guidance with respect to accounting for variable interest entities ("VIE").
 These entities do not have sufficient equity at risk to finance their activities without additional subordinated financial support from other parties or whose equity investors lack any of the characteristics of a controlling financial interest.
 A variable interest is an investment or other interest that will absorb portions of a VIE's expected losses or receive portions of its expected returns and are contractual, ownership or pecuniary in nature and that change with changes in the fair value of the entity's net assets.
 A reporting entity is the primary beneficiary of a VIE and must consolidate it when that party has a variable interest, or combination of variable interests, that provide it with a controlling financial interest.
-A party is deemed to have a controlling financial interest both of the power and loss/benefits criteria.
+A party is deemed to have a controlling financial interest if it meets both of the power and loss/benefits criteria.
 The power criterion is the ability to direct the activities of the VIE that most significantly impact its economic performance.
 The losses/benefits criterion is the obligation to absorb losses from, or right to receive benefits from, the VIE that could potentially be significant to the VIE.
 The VIE model requires an ongoing reconsideration of whether a reporting entity is the primary beneficiary of a VIE due to changes in the facts and circumstances.

 Northern Fire Management Services, LLC ("NFMS, LLC") is considered to be a VIE, as it lacks sufficient equity and is consolidated in the Company's financial statements.
 For the three and six months ended June 30, 2022, Mountain Air, LLC ("MA, LLC") was considered to be a VIE, as it lacked sufficient equity and is consolidated in the Company's financial statements.
 For the three and six months ended June 30, 2023 and 2022 and the year ended December 31, 2022, NFMS, LLC held immaterial assets and liabilities in its financial statements.
-For the three and six months ended June 30, 2023, MA, LLC held immaterial assets and liabilities in its financial statements.
-For the three and six months ended June 30, 2023 and 2022 and the year ended December 31, 2022, the following entities were considered to be VIEs but were not consolidated in the unaudited condensed consolidated financial statements due to the lack of the power criterion or the losses/benefits criterion: AE Côte-Nord Canada ("Côte-Nord") and Ensyn BioEnergy Canada.
-Inc.
+For the three and six months ended June 30, 2023 and 2022 and the year ended December 31, 2022, the following entities were considered to be VIEs but were not consolidated in the unaudited condensed consolidated financial statements due to the lack of the power criterion or the losses/benefits criterion: AE Côte-Nord Canada ("Côte-Nord") and Ensyn BioEnergy Canada, Inc.